Adldap2/Adldap2-Laravel/docs/auth/upgrading.md

 #### Binding Users to Model

+The configuration option `bind_user_to_model` has been removed in favor of utilizing the trait itself instead.

-If you were using the `bind_user_to_model` option, you previously inserted the following trait onto your `User` model:
+If you previously inserted the following trait onto your `User` model:

 ```php
 Adldap\Laravel\Traits\AdldapUserModelTrait